 The predictive exercise for coho spf suggests that using flow alone to predict fish outcomes involves non-negligible uncertainties: HB function error terms (predicted minus observed values) are substantial (Figure 11).
 The coho spf HB function can somewhat accurately indicate a high or a low year (if we define the boundary between the two domains as 55 coho spf), though the range of predictions does not match the variability in the observations. this is a consequence of lasso regression imposing a penalty on model flexibility, and represents a conservative estimate of the degree of variation in ecological outcomes that can be explained with flow metrics.

-5.5 Critical flow thresholds
+5.5 Interpretation of selected flow thresholds and HB function contributions

 discussion of why the lasso regression picked multiple flow thresholds. which ones contributed a lot to the hb value

-In this watershed, salmon passage to access the lower mainstem is possible at a Fort Jones flowrate (~20-40 cfs), while access to upper tributaries is generally associated with a Fort Jones flowrate of 100 cfs (Sommarstrom 2020).
+In this watershed, flow thresholds at the Fort Jones gauge can be closely tied to physical access for spawning.
+Salmon passage to access the lower mainstem is possible at a Fort Jones flowrate (~20-40 cfs), while access to upper tributaries is generally associated with a Fort Jones flowrate of 100 cfs (Sommarstrom 2020).
+The fact that the lasso method identified multiple flow thresholds in the coho spf model may support this understanding, and suggest that the coho may experience these different degrees of river connectivity and/or flow conditions as events with different ecological consequences.

-The river reconnection dates of multiple flow thresholds are correlated, to varying degrees, with biological monitoring data (see Results).
+The river reconnection dates of multiple flow thresholds are strongly correlated with each other and are correlated to varying degrees with biological monitoring data (see Results).
 These correlations support the current scientific understanding that the timing of restoration of habitat connectivity after dry periods in the Scott River is related to the reproductive success of spawning salmon (e.g., Siskiyou County 2021; pers. comm., Sommarstrom 2020; SRWC 2018a).
+However, the details, such as which flow threshold was identified as the most important in the minimization of the equation in Section 3.6.1, are probably somewhat artifactual and would be sensitive to the addition of new future data points.

+**Later flows good for spawners but early flows good for outmigrating juveniles?** **cohorts that experience a long period <8 cfs seem to have a bad time.**

+**HB contributions: BY200 introduces most of the variability.** *rephrase below text to include negative impact on spawners and good impact on juveniles.**